Dr Sarah Jarvis, MBE

 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-Airline operators have a duty to provide help for you to board, leave the plane and transfer between flights.
+Airline operators have to provide help for you to board, leave the plane and transfer between flights.
 However, you need to give them notice of what help you'll need.
+You can book this via your airline or travel agent.

 If you need personal care, bear in mind that airline staff are not allowed to provide this (although they can provide some help with getting you on board and disembarking).
 You'll need to have someone with you to attend to any personal care you need.

-If you need assistance at the airport, let the airline know what you'll need and when: transfer from the car park or bus stop to the terminal, a wheelchair to the gate, help at security gates or getting onto the plane or a specific seat on the aircraft.
+If you need assistance at the airport, let the airline know what you'll need and when: a wheelchair to the gate, help at security gates or getting onto the plane or a specific seat on the aircraft.

 Pack your medication in your hand luggage just in case your hold luggage is lost or delayed.
-If you're travelling with someone else, it's a good idea to get them to carry some of it.
+If you're travelling with someone else, it's a good idea to get them to carry some of it just in case one set of luggage goes astray.
 However, be aware that you'll need to be with them when they go through customs or airport security so you can vouch that the medication is yours.

 It's very common to tire more easily if you've had a stroke.
 Take into account the length of travel involved in getting to your destination and consider booking trips that don't involve early morning or late-night transfers.